aplteam/Cider/docs/Cider-User-Guide.md

 Naturally, `OpenProject` is the most important command Cider offers.
 We discuss all its actions in detail.

-Note that the contents of the file `cider.config` directs what exactly Cider is going to do when its principal method, `OpenProject`, is executed.
+Note that the contents of the file `cider.config` direct what exactly Cider is going to do when its principal method, `OpenProject`, is executed.

 #### Creating a project space

-The first step carried out by `]Cider.OpenProject` is to create a namespace with the name `projectSpace` as a child of `parent`, when `parent` defaults to `#`, but may be something like `⎕SE` or `#.Foo.Goo` etc.
+The first step carried out by `]Cider.OpenProject` is to create a namespace with the name `projectSpace` as a child of `parent`.
+The `parent` defaults to `#`, but may be something like `⎕SE` or `#.Foo.Goo` etc.

-The `parent` must exist while the `parentSpace` may or may not exist.
+The `parent` must exist while the `projectSpace` may or may not exist.
 If it does not, it is created.
 If it does already exist then:

-* In case the namespace and the folder are both empty Cider carries on
+* In case the namespace and the folder are both empty, Cider carries on.
-* In case only the namespace is empty Cider carries on
+* In case only the namespace is empty, Cider carries on.
-* In case only the folder is empty Cider carries on
+* In case only the folder is empty, Cider carries on.
-* In case neither the namespace nor the folder is empty, the user is asked whether she wants the namespace to be emptied; if not an error is thrown.
+* In case neither the namespace nor the folder is empty, the user is asked whether she wants the namespace to be emptied; if not, an error is thrown.

 #### Setting system variables

-In the next step `]Cider.OpenProject` is going to set at least two system variables defined in the config file in the `SYSVARS` section of the INI file: `⎕IO` and `⎕ML`.
+In the next step, `]Cider.OpenProject` is going to set at least two system variables defined in the config file in the `SYSVARS` section of the INI file: `⎕IO` and `⎕ML`.

 It is important to set these variables before code is brought into the workspace because bringing class scripts or namespace scripts into the workspace implies potentially the execution of code, and that code might well rely on the correct setting of those system variables.

 If you need other system variables to carry specific values then you may add them to the `SYSVARS` section.

 Note that the names are not case sensitive; for example, whether the value for `⎕FR` is specified as "fr" or "FR" or "Fr" or "fR" does not matter.

-In case a setting in `SYSVARS` cannot be used for assigning a system variable a warning message will be printed to the session.
+In case a setting in `SYSVARS` cannot be used for assigning a system variable, a warning message will be printed to the session.

 A> ### System variables
 A>
 A> Feel free to save system variables in files like `⎕IO.apla` in your source folder.
 A>
 A> That's another way to make sure that system variables are set as early as possible, because LINK will establish the values of system variables defined in files before it attempts to bring code into the workspace.

 #### Bringing the code into the workspace

-In this step, all files with supported file extensions (See LINK's documentation for details) found in `source` and any subfolder are established in the workspace in `{parent}. {projectSpace}`.
+In this step, all files with supported file extensions (See LINK's documentation for details) found in `source` and any subfolder are established in the workspace in `{parent}.{projectSpace}`.

 To achieve this Cider uses LINK[^link].